alkem-io/website/content/en/structure/1-structure-rational.md

 It simply is an ambitious vision.

 ## Roadmap to Steward Ownership
-Stichting Alkemio was established in June 2020, and operated as a single entity until early 2023.
-It fulfilled multiple roles: supporting both the building of the platform, growing the community and the roadmap for the organization.
+Stichting Alkemio was established in June 2020, as a non-profit foundation in The Netherlands.
+It operated as a single entity until early 2023, fulfilling multiple roles: the building of the platform, growing the community and developing the she roadmap for the organization.

 However it was clear that a single entity structure, and in particular a foundation, would not be sufficient to realise the full vision, lacking in three key areas:
 * Ability to guarantee the purpose
 * Ability to raise capital
-* Ability to reward top talent
+* Ability to attract top talent

+We knew we had found the solution when we heard about **Steward Ownership**, a legal structure for companies that places purpose first and where profit serves the purpose.
+Around for many years with long-term successful companies such as Bosch and Zeiss, it is now growing in popularity including with Patagonia.

-Enter **Steward Ownership**, where profit serves purpose.
-It was quickly clear that Steward Ownership, combined with a revised organizational structure, could address all key issues identified.
-The core features of Steward Ownership, as implemented by Alkemio, to highlight are:
+The core features of Steward Ownership, implemented by Alkemio, to highlight are:
-* **Leadership**:  "stewards" guide the venture and are chosen based on capability and alignment with the mission
+* **Leadership**:  "stewards" guide the venture and are chosen based on capability and alignment with the purpose
-* **Independent guarantee**: it is possible to issue a share with blocking rights on key provisions to an independent party.
+* **Independent guarantee**: providing an independent party with blocking rights on key provisions.
-* **Capped economic returns without control**: allowing sharing of economic returns to both investors and talent, without offering control, while also ensuring that ultimately the value generated goes towards the purpose of Alkemio
+* **Capped economic returns without control**: sharing of economic returns to both investors and talent, without offering control, while also ensuring that ultimately the value generated goes towards the purpose of Alkemio

 ## Group Structure Entities
-The new organizational structure implemented by Alkemio is shown below:
+The new organizational structure implemented by Alkemio is shown below.
+All named entites are registred in The Netherlands.

 <p align="center">
   <img src="./alkemio-group-structure.svg" alt="Alkemio Group Structure" /></a>
 </p>

 It is important to note that **Alkemio Holding** _is_ the Steward Ownership venture.
 It is a for profit, commercially and professionally run venture.
-The value generated is distributed in accordance with the principles of Steward Ownership and the purpose of Alkemio.
+The value generated is distributed in accordance with the principles of Steward Ownership and the purpose.

 The key entities in this diagram and their roles:
 * **Alkemio Holding BV**: the central entity, bringing together all the stakeholders.
 It is a holding company, raising capital, receiving and distributing profits, holding assets (IP), etc.